stereobooster/zipper/Readme.md

   - `Conjuctive` should be possible, because `&` behaves same as `|` (`Alt`) except it matches only if all branches are matches
   - `PEG`
     - [Reference paper](https://arxiv.org/pdf/1808.08893.pdf) is confuising
-    - If I would be able to implement `REwLA` I can use is to parse `PEG`
 - I wonder if it is possible to modify PwZ to produce SPPF instead of list of trees
   - Potentially connected to multiple focus zippers
 - Extend "Grammar grammar" to support `Ign` and `Lex`